About Stone Chalet

 Quiet time is after 10 pm.
 Please keep noise to a minimum.
 Outside activity ends at 8 pm per our zoning.
 However if you are outside quietly enjoying the evening that will be fine.

 With any historic buildings, caretaking is a continuous process.
 We'll be carefully attending to the property all year long.

-Innkeeper: Deb will help you with your reservation and breakfast.
+Innkeeper: Daisy will help you with your reservation and breakfast.